kevinbowen777/bookstore/docs/add_book_list.rst

 Add book list
 =============

+This page used to set up a small collection of books in the database to use for testing purposes.
+Feel free to add, remove, or change the list to suit your needs/preferences.

-Template for adding a list of books to bookstore Django application
+Template for adding a list of books to bookstore Django application:

 .. code-block:: console